Transportation in Bhutan - Bhutan Transport for Travel 2020/2021

 Flights among Bhutan Airports

-Bhutan has four airports, including Paro International Airport, Bathpalathang Airport in Jakar, Yongphulla Airport in Trashigang and Gelephu Airport in Gelephu.
+Bhutan has four airports, including Paro International Airport (All International Flights to Bhutan), Bathpalathang Airport in Jakar, Yongphulla Airport in Trashigang and Gelephu Airport in Gelephu.
 There are flights flying from Paro to Gelephu, Bumthang and Yongphula, (apart from Gelephu Airport, the other three are interconnected) which makes the a easy journey to central Bhutan and estern Bhutan possible.
 Check the following detailed flights available in Bhutan:

 Paro Domestic Flights Schedules

 Paro -- Gelephu

 (PBH -- GLU)